mikechen66/AlexNet_TF2.0/README.md

 Editor: Mike Chen

 It is a good practice for the author to adopt the tensorflow_datasets library.
-Mike splits the client appliction from the AlexNet model for better readibility, accessibiliuty and usability after deleting the function of save_data().
+Mike splits the client application from the AlexNet model for better readibility, accessibiliuty and usability after deleting the function of save_data().In addition, Mike corrected the errors of the original scripts.
 Developers need to install the following libraries.

 1.Normally speaking, we only need to install tensorflow_datasets